Skip to main content

 • Those who live with someone who has a weak immune system

 If your child is eligible for a flu vaccine, you should be contacted by their GP surgery or school nurse.
-If you think your child might have missed their vaccine, contact the school nurse if they are school aged, or GP surgery if they are not in school.
+If you think your child might have missed their vaccine, contact the school nurse if they are school age or GP surgery if they are not in school.

 How to get your flu vaccine

-Primary and secondary school children Primary and secondary school
+Primary and secondary school children At school

-Health and social care workers Via employer
+Health and social care workers Through your employer or from your GP surgery

-Poultry workers at highest risk Community pharmacy
+Poultry workers at highest risk Local pharmacy

 Adults